fideltfg/unifi-voucher-manager/PRINT_CUSTOMIZATION.md

 # Print Voucher Customization Guide

-This comprehensive guide explains how to customize printed vouchers for your thermal printer (optimized for 80mm printers like the Epson TM-T88V).
+This guide explains how to customize printed vouchers for your thermal printer (optimized for 80mm printers like the Epson TM-T88V).
 You can customize both the content and layout order without editing any code.

 ## Configuration File

 All print customization is done through the `print-config.json` file in the root directory.
-This file is volume-mounted into the Docker container, so changes take effect immediately - just refresh your browser.
+Changes take effect immediately - just refresh your browser.

 ## Layout Configuration

 ### Customizing Section Order

-The `layout.order` array determines the order of sections on the printed voucher.
+The `layout.order` array determines the order of the sections printed on the voucher.
 You can reorder any of the 7 available sections to match your needs:

 ```json
 {